 SOCK FIP volunteers are dedicated to helping cat lovers better understand this disease, and to supporting FIP research at the UC Davis Veterinary School.
 We are extremely fortunate to be working closely with Dr. Niels C. Pedersen, the Director of the UC Davis Center for Companion Animal Health, and his talented and dedicated team of researchers.Dr.
 Pedersen quite literally wrote the book on feline infectious diseases and is one of the world’s experts on FIP.
 If you’d like to know more about Dr. Pedersen and the UC Davis Veterinary School, go to CCAH.

 To help you understand FIP, we have asked Dr. Pedersen many of the most common questions about the disease.
-You can find his answers under ABOUT FIP.
+You can find his answers under About FIP – Q&A’s.

 If you are facing a FIP loss or have lost a kitty to FIP, you can find links to pet loss support groups and resources in FIP SUPPORT.
 This section also allows you to create a memorial to your cat lost to FIP.To create a memorial, you will need to register and sign in on our HOME page.

 Be sure to keep an eye on our NEWS and EVENTS sections.
 We plan to provide updates on the latest progress in FIP research and to keep you informed about upcoming SOCK FIP information booths and other FIP events, lectures, conferences, and fundraisers.